wrench-project/wrench/doc/source/wrench_102/storageserviceproxy.rst

 	proxy.writeFile(remote,someDataFile);//Write a file to the remote

-Proxys do not support file copy.
-If you wish to copy a file to or from a proxy, use `proxy->getCache()` instead.
+Proxies do not support file copies for now, and copies have to be done directly using the underlying storage services.